 Aegis is an independent international organisation devoted to taking practical action to prevent genocide.
-The ‘Reports & Films’ section includes Aegis’ own publications along with UN conventions and other bodies’ documentation on genocide.
+The site includes reports of historic atrocities and current crises.

 The African Commission on Human and Peoples’ Rights was established by charter in 1986.
 This site contains details of the Commission’s history, members, mandate and Rules of Procedure.
 Documents available include the African Charter on the Rights and Welfare of the Child; the Protocol for the establishment of an African Court of Human and Peoples’ Rights; the Protocol on the Rights of Women; the Convention on the Rights of Refugees; and other resolutions, declarations, reports and ratifications.

 Amnesty International is a campaigning body for human rights worldwide.
 Its site includes reports on individual countries, searchable via an A-Z country index; campaign reports and thematic publications 1996 onwards; and annual reports 1998 onwards (with summaries for 1993-1997).

 Bhatt Murphy is a London based solicitors’ firm specialising in the protection of civil liberties.
 Its web site includes a number of timelines, setting out major events in a number of areas, with links to relevant legislation and case law.
 Subjects covered include: police misconduct, tariff setting for life sentenced prisoners, deaths in custody, immigration detention, parole hearings and the prison disciplinary system.

 The Committee on the Administration of Justice (CAJ) is an independent non-governmental organisation which campaigns for human rights and civil liberties in Northern Ireland.
 Publications available online include various key documents, annual reports, press releases, and a monthly newsletter Just News.